am225723/couplestherapy/replit.md

 - Voice memos: Partners can listen to each other's recordings; therapists see metadata only
 - Messages: No UPDATE access via RLS to prevent tampering; mark-as-read handled server-side only
 - Calendar events: Partners can create/edit/delete their couple's events; therapists have read-only view
+- Love Map Quiz: Partners can CRUD their couple's quiz data; therapists have read-only access to results

 ## Application Features